:: HISTORY OF THE PROGRAM ::

 :: LOCATION ::

-The Department is located in Washington, D.C. metropolitan area, Northern Virginia in Fairfax County.
-The Vienna Metro subway station is located less than half a mile from the Department, and there is a free shuttle service to and from the Metro station.
+The Department is located in the Washington, D.C. metropolitan area, in Fairfax, Virginia.
+Downtown Washington, D.C. is a short ride away on the subway system (the Metro).
+The Vienna Metro subway station is located less than half a mile from the Department.
+There is a free shuttle service to and from the Metro station.
 The National Capital Region is one of the main tourist areas in the United States and offers a broad variety of cultural, educational, and employment opportunities.
 Approximately 10 million people live in the region.

 :: STUDY ABROAD ::